seek4science/seek/help/user-guide/openbis.md

 # Using SEEK with openBIS

+## Enabling openBIS in SEEK

+By default, openBIS is disabled.
+To enable the functionality described below, first go to the Admin pages (available from the user menu in the top right).
+Then select *Site Configuration* and the *Enable/disable features*.
+There is a checkbox to enable openBIS towards the bottom of that page.

 ## Connecting your project to an openBIS space

 **Only a Project Administrator may configure connected spaces**